wei0831/SimpleCatalog_EC2/README.md

 # Save by entering :wq command
 ```

-Add public key we generated earlier to the grader's authorized keys
+Add public key to the grader
 ```
 # Change user to grader
 su - grader